Table of content

 Conclusion:

-Ensuring your devices are compatible with the Freestyle Libre 3 is essential for accurate and convenient glucose monitoring.
+Ensuring your devices are compatible with the Freestyle Libre 3 and Libre 3 plus is essential for accurate and convenient glucose monitoring.
 By pairing the sensor with supported smartphones and smartwatches (Samsung Galaxy or others), you can access real-time glucose data, alerts, and trends seamlessly.
 Always verify device requirements and follow setup instructions to make the most of your CGM experience.
 There is no app officially announced by the Freestyle Libre to be connected to smartwatches.
 However, with the help of some 3rd party apps like Gluroo or Juggluco, many Galaxy ultra smartwatch users have been able to mirror the mobile phone notifications, including the FreeStyle Libre 3 app notification on their watches.

 Disclaimer: This blog is for informational purposes only and does not constitute medical, legal, or professional advice.
 While we strive for accuracy, errors or omissions may occur.
 Always consult your doctor before taking any medical action.